roddhjav/apparmor.d/docs/full-system-policy.md

 The systemd profiles design aims at providing a flexible and secure confinement for systemd and its services while addressing several challenges:

 - Differentiate systemd (PID 1) and `system --user`
-- Keep `systemd` and `systemd-user` as mininal as possible, and transition to less privileged profiles.
+- Keep `systemd` and `systemd-user` as minimal as possible, and transition to less privileged profiles.
-- Allow the executor profiles to handled stacked profiles.
+- Allow the executor profiles to handle stacked profiles.
 - Most additions need to be done in the `sd`/`sdu` profile, not in `systemd`/`systemd-user`.
 - Dedicated `sd-mount` / `sd-umount` profiles for most mount from the unit services.